-Deployments are an exciting new feature that will give schedulers more precision when creating shifts.
+Deployments are an exciting feature that gives schedulers more precision when creating shifts.
 They will allow those who are scheduling shifts to station staff members in certain areas of a venue and move them around throughout the shift.
 For example, a staff member might be positioned at the venue entrance in the morning and move to the foyer in the afternoon, depending on scheduling needs.

 Deployment Permissions

 You are able to set up separate permissions for how deployments are handled.
-Under the permissions list, there are four separate permissions for deployments that you can set access to.
-You can allow someone to have permissions to set deployment permissions, which allows chosen personnel to be able to create, edit and remove positions used within shift deployments.
-There is a separate permission that, when assigned, allows personnel to prevent staff members from being assigned to shifts that contain specified deployment positions.
+Under the permissions list, there are five separate permissions for deployments that you can set access to.
+You can allow someone to have permissions to set deployment permissions which allows chosen personnel to be able to create, edit and remove positions used within shift deployments.
+There is a separate permission that when assigned allows personnel to prevent staff members from being assigned to shifts that contain specified deployment positions.

 Deployment Positions

 When creating a deployment, you will first need to set up positions.
 Positions are physical locations and will often be rooms or key spaces within your venue.
-To make them easy to recognise for other managers, if they are titled something shorter, you can also add a description to your positions so it is clear where within the venue you are talking about.
+When creating a position we recommend using a short title to make them easy to recognise for other managers.
+You can also add a description to your positions so it is clear where within the venue you are talking about.

 The same position can also be added to multiple venues.
 This is helpful in cases where you may have separate venues for different teams that are under the same physical location.
 For example, if you have a venue that is ‘Museum security team’ and ‘Museum front of house team’ they might both have use the same physical locations so you can assign the position to both venues to be able to be added to shifts.

-As the example above shows, once you have created your positions, you can view them as a list.
-Positions can each be a distinct colour, making them easy to view when printing out deployments.
+As you can see in the example above once you have created your positions you will be able to view them as a list.
+Positions can each have their own individual colour so that they are distinct and easy to view when printing out deployments.

-You also have the option to add a unique texture to each position.
-However, it is worth keeping in mind that textures will not print out in physical copies and are mainly useful if you are using digital deployments only.
+You have also have the option to add a unique texture to each position, however, it is worth keeping in mind that texture will not print out in physical copies and are mainly useful for if you are using digital deployments only.

 Deployment Patterns